Praneetha35/ai-news-agent/README.md

-# AI News Agent: From Headlines to Your Inbox (and LinkedIn)
+# AI Automation Pipeline for Content Creation: From Headlines to Your Inbox

-*How I built a pipeline that turns the day’s AI news into a personal digest and ready-to-post content — built for content creators who want to show up daily without the grind.*
+*How I built a pipeline that turns the day’s AI news into a personal digest and ready-to-post content and why you might want one too.*

 ---